 Tuition/fee refunds are determined by the date of withdrawal from a course.

-Students officially withdrawing or dropping courses during the Summer are eligible to receive a refund as follows:
+Students officially withdrawing or dropping courses are eligible to receive a refund as follows:

 Refund percentages are based upon semester charges, not amounts paid.
 All refunds are applied toward balances due on student accounts.

 - Refund schedules listed above apply when courses are dropped and a tuition adjustment is necessary.

 - Refunds will not be issued on classes with duration of 5 weeks or less.

 - Part of term refunds are prorated by number of class days completed.

 - In cases of academic or disciplinary suspension, eligibility for refund will depend on the conditions of the suspension and will be entirely at the option of the university.

 - Additional fees associated with enrollment are refunded in full through the 100% refund period; thereafter, fees are non-refundable.

 - Withdraw refunds are calculated as of the date the withdraw form is completed with the Student Services Office.